ryankanfer/HOMEY-Clean/fastlane/README.md

 [bundle exec] fastlane ios beta
 ```

-Submit to TestFlight (manual signing or automatic)
+Build and upload to TestFlight

 ----